Kick Start Your Resort Career

 - A positive and friendly attitude

 - Good attention to detail

 - Excellent interpersonal and communication skills

-3. Perfect Your Resume - This is your first contact with a potential employer.
-Make sure you are sending the right message!
-When asked what her company looks for when pre-screening candidates for employment, Johnston explains, "It depends on the position, but we look for employees with a professional, well put together resume and relevant experience."
-And the number one quality she looks for in interviews?
-"A great attitude!"
+3. Perfect Your Resume: This is your first contact with a potential employer.
+Make sure you are sending the right message.
+When asked what her company looks for when pre-screening candidates for employment, most employers look for employees with a professional, well put together resume and relevant experience that aligns with the role, not to mention a great attitude and a committment to customer service.